-We have audited the accompanying Balance Sheet, Historical Summary of Project Costs, Project Revenues, and Net Cost to be Recovered Through Tax Increments and Historical Summary of Sources, Uses, and Status of funds of the City of Madison's Tax Incremental District No. 40 (the "District") as of December 31, 2015 and from the date of creation through December 31, 2015, and the related notes to the financial statements.
+We have audited the accompanying Balance Sheet, Historical Summary of Project Costs, Project Revenues, and Net Cost Recovered Through Tax Increments and Historical Summary of Sources, Uses, and Status of Funds of the City of Madison's Tax Incremental District No. 40 (the "District") as of July 31, 2017 and from the date of creation through July 31, 2017, and the related notes to the financial statements.